|2016 Champion's league|

 - It is difficult to drop Carlos Santillana.
 He is getting to be a forgotten man.
 He won back-to-back UEFA Cups in the 1980's, but he was not a member of La Quinta del Buitre, which was often credited to the successes of the club in the 1980's.
 He at one point held the club's highest appearance record.
 He is also the 4th all-time leading scorer behind Cristano Ronaldo, Raul and Alfred Di Stefano.

-- Garth Bale on honorable mention?
+- Garth Bale on my honorable mention is very surprising.
 He was the hero of two Champions League Finals, which was more important than some players who spent 10 seasons with the club.
 Toni Kroos also deserved an honourable mention.